Religious Education

 List of 12 items.

-• Kindergarten – Bible Characters & Traits
+• Pre-K & Kindergarten – Bible Characters & Traits

 Children learn about individual Bible characters, the character traits they possess, the life of Jesus, and other common Biblical topics, which provides a strong education in the Bible and Christian character.
 Catholic traditions, practices, and Saints are woven throughout the year into the curriculum as well.
 Children are introduced to spontaneous prayer as well traditional prayers, which include the Sign of the Cross, Our Father, Hail Mary, Glory Be, Grace before Meals, and Angel of God.